glitchySid/cati/README.md

 3. Tesseract OCR processes the image and extracts text
 4. The application scans the text for URLs using regex
 5. Identified links are formatted into a table and displayed
+6. Text output is displayed using the bat utility for syntax highlighting

 ## Project Structure